 It was a rough year.
-But this mailman rallied and made Christmas stockings for all 250 dogs on his route.
+But this letter carrier rallied and made Christmas stockings for all 250 dogs on his route.

 This charming, yet time-consuming, tradition started in the late 1990s when he realized he’d been asking each dog on his route, “What are you going to get for Christmas?”

-“That first year, I gave socks to 40 dogs, and it really caught fire,” said Arnold.
+“That first year, I gave socks to 40 dogs, and it really caught fire,” Arnold said.
 “Now I have 250-plus.
 I know all of their names and they know mine, too.
 I think they know me better than their owners, sometimes.”

 As he does every year, Arnold stuffed each stocking with dog treats, then added a few extras: photos of his dog, Milo, and his grandsons, Jackson, 8, and Luke, 6, and a special Christmas newsletter.